lucia-auth/lucia/documentation/collection/integration/sveltekit/start-here/getting-started.md

 Using the guide from the adapter docs, set up the database and install the adapter (adapters are provided as a different NPM package).

+> (warn) Anything inside the `user` database will be sent to the client.
+While this is fine for most situations, make sure you aren't storing any sensitive data (like hashed passwords and secrets).

 ## Initialize Lucia

 In `$lib/server/lucia.ts`, import [`lucia`](/reference/api/server-api#lucia-default) from `lucia-auth`.
 Initialize it and export it as `auth` as usual.
 For [`env`](/reference/configure/lucia-configurations#env) config, checking if [`dev`](https://kit.svelte.dev/docs/modules#$app-environment-dev) (imported from `$app/environment`) is true is usually sufficient.
 Export the type of `auth` as well.